TurakhiaLab/WEPP/README.md

 10. `CLADE_IDX` - Index used for assigning clades to selected haplotypes from MAT.
 Generally '1' for SARS-CoV-2 MATs and '0' for others.
 Could be checked by running: "matUtils summary -i {TREE} -C {FILENAME}" -> Use '0' for annotation_1 and '1' for annotation_2

 ### <a name="snakemake"></a> Run Command
 WEPP's snakemake workflow requires `DIR` and `FILE_PREFIX` as config arguments through the command line, while the remaining ones can be taken from the config file.
-It also requires `--cores` from the command line, which specified the number of threads used by the workflow.
+It also requires `--cores` from the command line, which specifies the number of threads used by the workflow.
 Examples:
 1. Using all the parameters from the config file
 ```bash